harrisonlab/sclerotinia_sclerotiorum/README.md

 done
 ```

+#Genome Assembly
 Commands used during analysis of the Sclerotinia sclerotiorum genome.
 Note - all this work was performed in the directory:

 ```bash
 mkdir -p /home/groups/harrisonlab/project_files/Sclerotinia_spp
 cd /home/groups/harrisonlab/project_files/Sclerotinia_spp